Filtered budget or forecast

 Publish the other budgets into the same stream that you created for the first budget.

-While applying a filter in the budget setup is a great way to focus on selected dimension entities in a budget, you are effectively removing all the other entities from the budget.
+While applying a filter in the budget setup is a great way to focus on selected dimension entities, you are effectively removing all the other entities from the budget.
 As a result, you run the risk of inadvertently filtering out data, which causes problems later on.

 For example, suppose you have four warehouses but one of them is not in use.
 When you create a Sales budget you apply a filter to stop that unused warehouse from being displayed in that budget.
 In other words, you are saying, "I just want warehouse 1, 2 and 3".
 Later in the year, if you open a new warehouse (5), it won't show up in the budget, as it has effectively been filtered out.